 Please don’t ride the elephants!

-I cannot fathom why people thinks it’s a good idea to ride a chained elephant controlled by a monster with a bull-hook but they do.
+I cannot fathom why people think it’s a good idea to ride a chained elephant controlled by a monster with a bull-hook but they do.

 Elephants do not exist for our benefit and riding them is immensely cruel.
 It isn’t cool to get a selfie riding one, the elephants do NOT enjoy being ridden (and have suffered enormous abuse, torture, humiliation and beatings for people to get on one) so please, please don’t do it.